Bridge: Construction process

-Construction process

 Construction of a bridge is typically managed by construction engineers, who are responsible for planning and supervising the construction process.
 Important aspects of this role include budgeting, scheduling, periodically conducting formal design reviews, and communicating with the bridge designers to interpret and update the design plans.
 (Note: An example schedule for design reviews is to hold them at 33%, 65%, 95%, and 100% of bridge completion.)
+When an existing bridge is being replaced or refurbished, the impact on traffic flow can have a detrimental effect on residents and services.
+Accelerated bridge construction processes – that focus on using pre-fabricated components and a rapid timetable – may be used to mitigate the impacts.

 The forces experienced by a bridge during construction can be larger or have a different nature than the forces it will experience after completion.
 The bridge design process typically focuses on the strength of the fully completed bridge, but it should also consider the unusual stresses that individual elements will experience during construction.
-Special techniques may be required during construction to avoid excessive stresses, such as temporary supports under the bridge, temporary reinforcement, or bracing of specific elements.
+Special techniques may be required during construction to avoid excessive stresses, such as temporary supports under the bridge, temporary bracing or reinforcement, or permanently strengthening specific elements.
+For instance, when a cable-stayed bridge with concrete towers is complete, the towers will experience desirable compression forces from the heavy load of the cables; but during construction, without that load, the towers may experience undesirable tension forces caused by lateral winds.

-When an existing bridge is being replaced or refurbished, the impact on traffic flow can have a detrimental effect on residents and services.
-Accelerated bridge construction processes – that focus on using pre-fabricated components and a rapid timetable – may be used to mitigate the impacts.